Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Scarlett Goldstein

-Poetry books nowadays are either hated or praised.
-Furthermore, their authors are highly acclaimed people in society or celebrities hated for their attempt to write.
-Nevertheless, some famous artists don't care for the feedback – they just do what they love.
-No one deserves hate for trying, but you'll either adore some of these top ten poetry books, or they'll make you believe that these people will never be real writers!
+Poetry books are either hated or praised.
+Furthermore, their authors are highly acclaimed people in society or celebrities hated for their attempts to write.
+Nevertheless, some famous artists don't care for the feedback – they do what they love.
+No one deserves hate for trying, but you'll adore some of these top ten poetry books, or they'll make you believe that these people will never be real writers!

 10. "Straight James / Gay James" by James Franco